 Born: Feb.
 18, 1976 in Lafayette, Louisiana

-Chanda Rubin attended the Episcopal School of Acadiana in Cade, Louisiana.
-She learned the game of tennis from as early as the age of five, and by the time she was 11, Rubin won the Age 12 and Under National Championship in 1988, and the following year, won again in the Age 14 and Under category.
-At age 14, Rubin was chosen for the national team by the United States Tennis Association (USTA), the youngest player ever to be selected.
+Tennis professional and Olympian, Chanda Rubin attended the Episcopal School of Acadiana in Cade, Louisiana.
+She began learning the game of tennis when she was only five years old, and at 11 won the Age 12 and Under National Championship in 1988.
+The following year she won the Age 14 and Under category.
+At 14 Rubin was chosen for the national team by the United States Tennis Association, the youngest player ever to be selected.

 Known as a caring athlete, Rubin is involved in a number of charities including her own Chanda Rubin Tennis Foundation which raises money for tennis programs in several Louisiana schools.